Rock Your Thanksgiving Table! 12 Kid-Friendly Crafts

-While the Thanksgiving meal is generally the star of the holiday, there’s no reason your dishes can’t share the spotlight with a fun table topper.
+While the turkey dinner is generally the star of the holiday, there’s no reason the bird can’t share the spotlight with a fun table topper.
 We’ve tracked down adorable Thanksgiving centerpiece crafts that make for a great afternoon of entertainment and are guaranteed to wow your guests.
 Let the festivities begin!

 1. Gourd Turkeys